Grant B. Deane – firstname.lastname@example.org

 The reason for this is clear: breaking waves are the product of storms at sea, they are a source of intense turbulence and they can destroy the sensitive instruments we might use to measure them.
 This makes them tricky to study in their natural ocean environment, and has encouraged the development of various remote sensing techniques using aircraft and satellites.
 While we have learned much about breaking waves from above, we still need to understand what is happening in the turbulent core.
 Here we probe the whitecaps’ inner structure from beneath using the natural sound they create.

-The video shows a breaking wave seen from above and below during a storm of Point Conception, California in 2000.
+The video (link broken) shows a breaking wave seen from above and below during a storm of Point Conception, California in 2000.
 Credit: Deane

 The mass of bubbles that give the whitecap its bright appearance come from the air entrained as the wave breaks.
 The breaking process generates intense turbulence that fragments the trapped air cavity into a mass of small bubbles.
 These bubbles create underwater noise.
 The sounds of crashing surf, the tinkling fountain and the babbling brook are all made by bubbles, which emit a musical pulse of sound when they are first formed.